NM-TAFE/tic-tac-toe-HTML/README.md

 # Tic Tac Toe Flask Application

-A simple Tic Tac Toe game built with Python and Flask.
+A blind Tic Tac Toe game built with Python and Flask.
 This application allows two players to play Tic Tac Toe in a web browser.
+Originally forked from MM-Tafe group activity, and then updated by Jeonghyun Min.

 ## Features

 - Two-player Tic Tac Toe game
+- Cannot see the marks until the end of the game
 - Simple web interface
 - Option to reset the game